lammps/lammps/doc/src/Howto_lammps_gui.rst

 The various buttons at the bottom right of the window allow single stepping through the sequence of images or playing an animation (as a continuous loop or once from first to last).
-It is also possible to zoom in or zoom out of the displayed images, and to export the slide show animation to a movie file, if `ffmpeg <https://ffmpeg.org/>`_ is installed.
+It is also possible to zoom in or zoom out of the displayed images.
+The button on the very left triggers an export of the slide show animation to a movie file, provided the `FFmpeg program <https://ffmpeg.org/>`_ is installed.

+.. versionadded:: 1.6

+When clicking on the "garbage can" icon, all image files used for the slide show will be deleted.
+Since their number can be large for long simulations, this allows to safely clean up clutter in the working directory.

 Variable Info
 -------------